davidhozic/discord-advertisement-framework/docs/thesis/sl/abstract.rst

 First, the thesis describes non-fungible tokens and approaches to their advertisement.
 Next, it presents the social network Discord and the advertisement approach on this social network.
 It also explains the types of user accounts and channel types where advertisement can take place.
-The presentation then moves on to the project itself, which aims to create a framework for advertising on Discord, capable of operating automatically without user supervision, responding appropriately to errors, logging messages, and being configurable to function in multiple ways.
+The presentation then moves on to the project itself, which aims to create a framework for advertising on Discord, capable of operating automatically without user intervention, responding appropriately to errors, logging messages, and being configurable to function in multiple ways.

 In the chapter related to the thesis's project, the design and development of the project, its documentation and automatic testing are all presented.

 At the highest level, the framework is divided into a core and a graphical interface, where the core can run continuously on a server and is capable of remotely processing commands from the graphical interface.
 Advertisement data and parameters are set in the core via a Python script or program, requiring minimal knowledge of the Python language.
-The core is divided into several abstraction layers to facilitate development and upgrades.
+The core is divided into several sectors to facilitate development and upgrades.
 The graphical interface is also implemented in Python.
 The development of the graphical interface is described, its structure is explained, and remote access to the core of the framework is discussed.
 Objects (accounts, messages, etc.) are defined in the graphical interface through a new window, automatically generated based on